 HP doesn’t measure up to EVGA but is good enough.

-One good thing was Windows 10 Pro was an option, if you have to get Windows - and I do not need it but HP doesn’t offer Linux on these despite it looking for very Linux friendly - there is no earthly reason to get the Home version and be even more at the mercy of Microsoft.
+One good thing was Windows 10 Pro was an option if you have to get Windows.
+HP doesn’t offer Linux on these despite it looking very Linux friendly.
+There is no earthly reason to get the Home version and be even more at the mercy of Microsoft.
 Windows 10 isn’t so bad if you discount the spying, forced updates that seem to be poorly tested (I wait at least 180 days for feature updates, sometimes up to a year), and forced reboots.
 All of which means it is a bad OS.

-Although, when I was a grad student I was grateful that Microsoft supplied functions in the operating system APIs to facilitate writing keyloggers and other nefarious functionality, that made my life so much easier as the university’s cybersecurity lab’s Supreme Dark Overlord.
+Although, when I was a grad student, I was grateful that Microsoft supplied functions in the operating system APIs to facilitate writing keyloggers, and other nefarious functionality.
+That made my life so much easier as the university’s cybersecurity lab’s Supreme Dark Overlord.
 Sadly, that is not an official title.
 I should have pushed harder to make it happen.

-The base CPU/GPU is an Intel i7 9750H with an Nvidia 1660 Ti, it is not the gimped Nvidia laptop cards.
-They also offer that CPU with an NVidia 2060, 2070 or 2080 and an Intel i9 9880H with an Nvidia 2080, but that option is an additional $830.
+The base CPU/GPU is an Intel i7 9750H with an Nvidia 1660 Ti.
+It is not the gimped Nvidia laptop cards.
+They also offer that CPU with an NVidia 2060, 2070, or 2080.
+There is an option for an Intel i9 9880H with an Nvidia 2080, but that option is an additional $830.
 The base option is perfect for me.

 For storage, the base is 512 GB PCIe NVMe M.2 SSD.
-There is also 512 GB SSD + 32 GB Optane memory or 1 TB 7200 rpm SATA + 512 GB PCIe NVMe M.2 SSD or 1 TB PCIe NVMe M.2 SSD which is what I got.
-It boots and shuts down extremely fast and people like to make a big deal of it but I don’t think I could care less.
+There is also 512 GB SSD + 32 GB Optane memory or 1 TB 7200 rpm SATA + 512 GB PCIe NVMe M.2 SSD.
+They also offered a 1 TB PCIe NVMe M.2 SSD, which is what I got.
+It boots and shuts down extremely fast, and people like to make a big deal of it, but I don’t think I could care less.
 I care more about space than speed.
-The fact that they only have so many writes bothers me, I have never had a normal hard drive die on me, in 25 years of owning computers.
+The fact that they only have so many writes bothers me.
+I have never had a normal hard drive die on me in 25 years of owning computers.

-I never needed such nonsense in Linux but for Windows and my phone and tablet, I use Webroot Secure Anywhere.
-It is a little pricey but is so lightweight, doesn’t take over your system, offers free online storage space, password manager and various utilities like a secure file shredder that integrates into File Explorer.
+I never needed such nonsense in Linux.
+For Windows and my phone and tablet, I use Webroot Secure Anywhere.
+It is a little pricey, but it is so lightweight.
+It doesn’t take over your system, offers free online storage space, a password manager, and various utilities like a secure file shredder that integrates into File Explorer.
 It has a web console that allows you to remotely control your device.
-It is a “cloud” based system so what installs and runs on your machine is extremely lightweight.
+It is a “cloud” based system, so what installs and runs on your machine is extremely lightweight.
 You never really notice it until it shuts something down.
 Even scans are fast and very quiet.
 Licenses allow you to run it on up to 10 devices depending on what you buy.

 The keyboard is well lit and unusable without a backlight.